Welcome to the Yule lights blog! Here is where you'll find more information

 If you want to see more videos of bubble lights, go to YouTube and do a search for "Christmas bubble lights" I found several nice videos there.

 The old bulbs are becoming harder to find.
-As of 2007, Twinkle bulbs were still sold at Kmart and Walgreens, while bubble lights and flame bulbs were found at Wal mart.
 Update: Wal Mart discontinued flame bulbs in 2011.

 I finally finished some major work on my computer like a new hard drive, clean reinstall of windows XP, and the latest software.